Contact Us for a Free Consultation 714-721-4423

 How Long Is A DUI On My Record?

-In California, prosecutors and the DMV can look back as far as 10 years to see if there is a DUI on your driving print-out or criminal history to automatically increase your punishment.
-The 10-year period is counted from the date of arrest/offense — not from the date of conviction.
+In California, prosecutors and the DMV can look back 10 years to see if there is a DUI conviction on your driving record to automatically increase your punishment.

 For commercial license holders, there is no limit to how far back the DMV or the court can look back to see when you got a prior DUI or DUI license suspension to disqualify you from operating a commercial vehicle.